kwynncom/positive-gmail-check/README.md

 it.
 You're free to run your own copy.

 With that said, it is running at https://kwynn.com/t/7/12/email/  .
 It will immediately take you to an OAUTH screen.
+******
+2022/01/27 02:16 - I just created a debugging branch.
+The README file for that is useful.
+I will remerge at least the README some time or another.